Effect of chirality imbalance on Hall transport of PrRhC$_2$

-{\it \blue {Summary :}} Motivated by the breaking of the conservation of chirality of WNs around the Fermi energy upon changing the MQA in non-centrosymmetric materials \cite{sadhukhan}, we here probe the interplay between topology and magnetism in the transport properties for a candidate material PrRhC$_2$ within the above class of materials.
-We find that the underlying degeneracy of WNs can be systematically lifted in accordance with the symmetries upon changing the MQA from $[100]$ to $[111]$ (see Fig. \ref{fig:stuc_wp}).
+{\it \blue {Summary:}} The imbalance between the number of opposite chirality WNs around the Fermi energy is engineered by changing the MQA in non-centrosymmetric WSMs family \cite{sadhukhan}.
+This motivates us to probe the interplay between topology and magnetism in the transport properties for a candidate material PrRhC$_2$ within the above family of materials.
+We find that the underlying degeneracy of WNs can be systematically lifted in accordance with the symmetries upon tuning the MQA from $[100]$ to $[111]$ (see Fig. \ref{fig:stuc_wp}).
 This leads to a mismatch between the number of positive and negative chirality WNs near the Fermi energy that is referred to as the chirality imbalance.
 Under the application of co-planar electric and magnetic fields in PH setup, we find the hallmark angular dependence in PHC and LMC suggesting to chiral anomaly induced topological transport in the material (see Figs. \ref{fig:phe_temp} and \ref{fig:phe}).
+The above finding is consistent with experiment \cite{Wang_2018, Kumar_2018}, however, the associated quadratic dependence on magnetic field is a subject of further investigation.
 Interestingly, the degeneracy lifting causes this transport to become more pronounced due to the combined effect of chirality imbalance and chiral anomaly (see Fig. \ref{fig:phe}).
 Last, we find symmetry permitted coefficients of AHC under different MQA where the sign of the AHCs might be related to the chirality imbalance within a limited energy window (see Fig. \ref{fig:ahe}).
 Notice that AHC is substantially large [units of ($\Omega$.cm)$^{-1}$] as compared to the PHC [units of ($\mu\Omega$.cm)$^{-1}$ and (m$\Omega$.cm)$^{-1}$] suggesting the validity of our results from the experimental perspective \cite{PhysRevB.98.121108, PhysRevB.98.041103, Taskin2017, PhysRevB.97.201110}.
-The magneto-transport can be investigated in the quantum limit using the framework of DFT in future \cite{xiong2022understanding}.
+Our study can further stimulate transport experiments specially in rare-earth transition metal carbides RMC$_2$ (R = rare earth and M = transition metal) family to probe the chirality imbalance by PHE.
+The magneto-transport can be investigated in the quantum limit using the framework of DFT in future \cite{xiong2022understanding}. {\mg{Motivated by the studies on graphene \cite{RevModPhys.83.407}, one can analyze the chiral anomaly induced magnetoconductivity, thermal Hall conductivity and Wiedemann-Franz law by considering the more realistic momentum-dependent relaxation time in future. }}